dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 ![Students table in SSOX after migrations](complex-data-model/_static/ssox-after-migration.png)

-Before migrations was applied, the name columns were of type [nvarchar(MAX)](https://docs.microsoft.com/en-us/sql/t-sql/data-types/nchar-and-nvarchar-transact-sql).
-They are now `nvarchar(50)`.
-The column name has changed from FirstMidName to FirstName.
+Before migration was applied, the name columns were of type [nvarchar(MAX)](https://docs.microsoft.com/sql/t-sql/data-types/nchar-and-nvarchar-transact-sql).
+The name columns are now `nvarchar(50)`.
+The column name has changed from `FirstMidName` to `FirstName`.

 > [!Note]
 > In the following section, building the app at some stages generates compiler errors.
 The instructions specify when to build the app.